2bttns/.github/profile/README.md

 - 🟢 **RETAIN** attribution notices in derivative works
 - 🟢 **INFORM** recipients of derivative works where they can obtain a copy of the original software

+- ❌ **SUBLICENSE** the software
 - ❌ **TAKE CREDIT** through trademarks or white labeling the source code
 - ❌ **HOLD US LIABLE** for any claims or damages arising from the use of the software

-Remember to consult the full Apache License 2.0 for complete details and accurate information.
+Remember to consult the full 2bttns License 1.0 for complete details and accurate information.

 ## Usage ⚙️
 To integrate 2bttns into your application, follow the provided documentation and guides available in the [docs](https://www.2bttns.com/docs/intro) directory.
 The documentation covers the SDK usage, API reference, integration best practices, and troubleshooting tips.